browserengineering/book/book/embeds.md

             self.node.frame.paint(frame_cmds)
 ```

 Note the last line, where we recursively paint the child frame.
-The
-conditional is only there to handle the (unusual) case of an iframe
-blocked due to CSP.

 Before putting those commands in the display list, though, we need to
-add a border and transform the coordinate system:
+add a border, clip content outside of it, and transform the coordinate
+system:

 ``` {.python}
 class IframeLayout(EmbedLayout):